SunritHazra/HackroPadX/README.md

 - **9× 1u keycaps** → [KBDfans](https://kbdfans.com/collections/keycaps) or any standard 1u set
 - **HackroPadX PCB** → Order from JLCPCB using the Gerbers in this repo
 - **M2/M3 standoffs + screws + rubber feet** → Any hardware store or Amazon kit

+Note that the BOM has components listed as "Kit" as I am expecting to receive a kit with those parts from Blueprint.

 ---